JasperFx/jasper/documentation/documentation/extensions/sqlserver/persistence.md

 <!--title:Message Persistence-->

-TODO -- need to talk about *how* to get the database schema elements applied

 The message persistence requires and adds these tables to your schema:

 1. `jasper_incoming_envelopes` - stores incoming and scheduled envelopes until they are successfully processed